tharkadharshana/FiscalFlow/technical.md

 ### 3.2.
 Firebase Firestore Schema

 All user data is stored in Firestore, organized under a top-level `users` collection.
+Security rules (`firestore.rules`) ensure that users can only access their own data.

 *   `/users/{userId}`: Stores `UserProfile` data.
     *   `/transactions/{transactionId}`: Individual income/expense records.